 Whether you're listening to 80’s glam metal to get you through a workout, a podcast or watching a TV show, the people you live with may not want to listen to it as well, so you're going to want a good set of headphones for the trainer if you don't already have a pair.

-We've gone through quite a few sets of wired and wireless headphones in the hundreds of hours we've spent on the trainer, and the best solution we've found is completely wireless earbuds like the Apple AirPod Pro.
-We especially like these headphones because the noise cancelling can drown out even the loudest wheel-on trainers.
+We've gone through quite a few sets of the best headphones for cycling in the hundreds of hours we've spent on the trainer, and the best solution we've found is completely wireless earbuds.

 Plus, if you're looking for some decent tunes to accompany your workout, why not take a look at our recommended cycling music?